Last Updated on

 If I asked you to raise your hands to tell me if you like meetings, I would probably see one or two people timidly lift their arms.
 Unfortunately, meetings have become the black sheep of work.

 However, you should focus on them.
-You should hold productive meetings because they’re opportunities to promote exchange between your employees and take a look at the progress of your projects.
+You should hold productive meetings because they’re opportunities to promote exchange between employees and the progress of your projects.
 Rather, they’re perceived as unproductive, boring, repetitive, with no real purpose and without any tracking.
 It’s not really positive.

 Meetings are at the center of our operations.
 They are essential to the smooth running of projects, in order to achieve the established objectives.
 My experience helped me understand that one of the main problems is that, basically, people don’t understand why we meet.